zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 > of a function *`thunk`* such that *`thunk(bound-entity, call-args...)`* is
 > expression-equivalent to `invoke_r<R>(f, obj, call-args...)`.

-This is nearly the same like the previous constructor only that we act on a pointer directly.
-The implementation looks like:
+This description is nearly identical to the previous constructor, only that we act directly on a pointer.
+The implementation looks like this:

 ```cpp
 template <auto f, typename T>